Call for Submissions: Issue No. 7

 Submit in .mp4 format as an attachment, or as an unlisted YouTube link

-Submit all items at one time.
-Our submission platform is currently under construction and will be updated shortly.
-In the meantime, contact with your interest and for more information about further steps.
+Submit all items at one time to firstname.lastname@example.org.
 Once a proposal is submitted, the DSDJ editor will review it.
 When and if approved (within 10 business days), the author(s) will receive detailed instructions about the next steps, which includes a full draft of the proposed paper, a peer review, and the final submission prior to publication.

 Deadlines for Original Research